hjoncour/snapshot/README.md

 ### Commands & Flags:

-tree                    Display the repository structure code                    Generate a code snapshot # should be removed --print                 Print snapshot to stdout (use with code) --copy                  Copy snapshot to clipboard (use with code) --no-snapshot           Do not save snapshot to disk --config, -c            Show the global configuration file --ignore, -i            Add one or more ignore patterns --add-type              Add one or more file extensions to track --remove-type           Remove one or more file extensions from tracking
+tree                            Display the repository structure code                            Generate a code snapshot # should be removed --print                         Print snapshot to stdout --copy                          Copy snapshot to clipboard --no-snapshot                   Do not save snapshot to disk --config, -c                    Show the global configuration file --ignore, -i                    Add one or more ignore patterns --remove-ignore                 Remove one or more ignore patterns --remove-all-ignored            Clear BOTH ignore lists --remove-all-ignored-paths      Clear ignore_path list only --remove-all-ignored-files      Clear ignore_file list only --add-type                      Add one or more file extensions to track --remove-type                   Remove one or more file extensions from tracking --remove-all-types              Remove ALL tracked-extension entries --use-gitignore                 Imports ignored files and folders from .gitignore file to settings

 ## Running Tests: